Skip to content

 amd64-BASIC-CLOUDINIT-zfs.qcow2.xzZFSnuageinitYes

-The non-CLOUDINIT images ship with no root password, no SSH keys, no DHCP client, and no serial console.
-If you boot one on a headless host, your VM is running but you have zero way to reach it.
-I learned this the hard way.
+The non-CLOUDINIT images ship without a root password, SSH keys, a DHCP client, or a serial console.
+On a headless host, that leaves you with a running VM and no practical way to reach it.

 If you need ZFS (and you do, if you’re planning to work with jails or bhyve), pick BASIC-CLOUDINIT-zfs.
 You cannot convert UFS to ZFS in-place after the fact.